-Types of Alternative Treatment Systems
+Types of Alternative Supplemental Treatment Systems and Alternative Dispersal Systems

-The types of alternative treatment systems include, but are not limited to:
+The types of alternative supplemental treatment systems and alternative dispersal system include, but are not limited to:

-- Supplemental treatment to a predetermined performance requirement according to the RWB
+- Supplemental treatment to a predetermined performance requirement according to the RWB.
+These include aerobic treatment units (ATU) and sand filters.

-- · Mound systems
+- Mound systems

 - Evapotranspiration systems

-- · Pressure distribution
+- Pressure distribution

 - Subsurface drip dispersal

 - Sand filtration systems

 - Other non-conventional OWTS approved by DEHS and the appropriate Regional Water Board (RWB)